Trawscoed fort

-Trawscoed fort is a Roman auxiliary fort in Ceredigion, Wales, located near the modern settlement of Trawsgoed and is cut through by the modern B4340 road.
+Trawscoed fort is an auxiliary fort of Roman Britain in Ceredigion, Wales, near the modern settlement of Trawsgoed and is cut through by the modern B4340 road.
 It was first built in the 70s AD. and was occupied until around 130 AD, housing up to 800 infantry in rows of barracks within the 2.1 ha banked enclosure.
 At its height it could have had a total population of around 2,000 people living at the fort and its extramural vicus.
 It overlooks the Roman bridge over the River Ystwyth, which is where the road from Pen-Ilwyn to Llanio crosses.
 In 1959, this site was initially identified via aerial photography revealing a series of parchmarks covering an area of around 2 ha.
 Later explorations increased the knowledge of this site.

 Description

 This fort was 165 m by 125 m and stands on level ground 63 m above sea level.
 It was surrounded by a ditch 3 m wide and .9 m deep.
 Inside this ditch was a clay and turf rampart which was 4.1 m wide, and it had a clay and turf revetment.
 The rampart had a gate in each side, and its corners were rounded.
 Inside the fort, there were rows of barracks for up to 800 infantry.
 The commander's house, granaries, and headquarters were situated alongside the central range.
 There were also settlements and other ancillary features outside the walls and ditch.
 There is evidence that the whole settlement was built and rebuilt at least three times in all.

 The fort is situated towards the north end of a string of such forts, built along a connecting road that led from the legionary fortress at Caerleon.
 The principle forts are spaced to be a day's march from their neighbour, allowing safe movement of troops across what would at least initially have been hostile territory.